Pleut/abiotic-factor-linux-docker/README.md

 Setup and start via docker-compose with `docker-compose up -d --build`.

 In the docker-compose.yml config file, the environment variables `ServerPassword` and `SteamServerName` should be adjusted.

+## Configuration
+An example configuration for docker-compose can be found in the `docker-compose.yml` file.
+In addition to the default settings, which can be set via the environment variables, further arguments can be specified via the `AdditionalArgs` environment variable.

+Possible launch parameters and further information on the dedicated servers for Abiotic Factor can be found [here](https://github.com/DFJacob/AbioticFactorDedicatedServer/wiki/Technical-%E2%80%90-Launch-Parameters).